threefoldfoundation/info_sdk/src/6_develop/code/web/code_web.md

 wid = j.sals.zos.workloads.deploy(domain_delegate)
 ```

-got to your dns manager and create an `ns` record pointing to the gateway name `gateway.dns_nameserver[0]` then you can create subdomains of that domain and the gateway will create A records for it.
+got to your dns manager and create an `ns` record pointing to the gateway name `gateway.dns_nameserver[0]` then you could create subdomains of that domain and the gateway will create A records for it.

 #### Create subdomains